Button design guide

 You can choose the font, font weight, and kerning that fits the style of your website or app.
 Easy legibility is always important.
 The smallest size we recommend is 13 pt and Sans-serif typography.

 We recommend button background colors of gray

 #EEEEEE and the PayPal accessible blue

 To ensure good contrast and legibility, use white font color on dark backgrounds and black font color on light backgrounds.
 If you decide to use other colors that are more appropriate for your website or app, always choose a combination of colors that fit within accessibility parameters.

 For best results always put the button over white or light backgrounds.

 Size and shape

-Always use an appropriate size for your button based on the devices and context of the user's action.
-For example, on mobile apps always use the button close to the thumb position and be sure it is big enough to be tapped.
+Depending on the devices and context of the user action, always use an appropriate size for your button.
+For example, for mobile apps, always use the button close to the thumb position and be sure it's big enough to be tapped.
 Keep in mind that larger buttons tend to lead to higher conversion rates.

 These are the minimum sizes you can use for padding and margins.
-If needed, you can scale the size upwards, but you should always consider balancing the proportion of all of the elements.
+If needed, you can scale the size upwards, but you should always try to balance the proportion of all of the elements.

 PayPal icon monogram